 Nothing beats the feeling of deciding to undertake a significant home improvement project and growing gradually more excited about the functional or visual benefits it will yield — and then running into a slew of common home improvement mistakes that clog the process and result in wasted time or money.

 The good news is that often these mistakes are caused by homeowners themselves, which means they can be avoided.
-Before choosing to start a home improvement project, make sure you know what to expect, what steps are required, and just as important, what mishaps to dodge.
+Before choosing to start a home improvement project, make sure you know what to expect, what steps are required, how to prepare for living at home during a remodel, and just as important, what mishaps to dodge.
 Here’s a look at common remodeling mistakes and how you can avoid them:

 1. Inadequate Financial Preparation